LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 When specifying the next step, you can select from the following options:

-* *Next Interaction*: This directs the flow to the next interaction in the dialog.
+* *Next Interaction*: Directs the flow to the next interaction in the dialog.
-* *Current Interaction*: This repeats the current interaction.
+* *Current Interaction*: Repeats the current interaction.
-* *End Interaction*: This closes the dialog.
+* *End Interaction*: Stops the flow within the dialog.
-* *Close Conversation*: This closes the conversation; see [here](conversation-builder-dialogs-dialog-basics.html#close-the-conversation) for more.
+* *Close Conversation*: Closes the conversation but doesn't trigger a post-conversation survey; see [here](conversation-builder-dialogs-dialog-basics.html#close-the-conversation) for more.
-* *Close Dialog*: This closes the dialog; see [here](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) for more.
+* *Close Dialog*: Closes the conversation and triggers a post-conversation survey; see [here](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) for more.
-* *{interaction name}*: This directs the flow to the interaction with the specified name.
+* *{interaction name}*: Directs the flow to the interaction with the specified name.

 As shown in the image above, in question and integration interactions, you can create *rules* that determine the next step that occurs.
 This is discussed next.